Koded0214h/Driver-Heatmap/README.md

-This README is where you explain that you didn't just build a "map"—you built a **high-throughput data pipeline**.
-Since you're skipping LeetCode to build actual systems, this README needs to scream "I understand scale."

-Here is a revamped, high-octane version of your README.

----

 # 🔥 Real-Time Driver Heatmap (Lagos)

 **Forget LeetCode; let's build systems.** This project is a full-stack, real-time geospatial visualization engine designed to handle high-concurrency driver pings and transform them into a live demand heatmap.